JoseDRamirezM/InfoSec/Web Security Academy/Authentication/Vulnerabilities/labs/other authentication mechanisms/Password brute-force via password change/Password brute-force via password change.md

 Log in with the provided credentials and interact with the password change functionality.

-If the current password is entered incorrectly and the new password match.
+If the current password is entered incorrectly and the new passwords match.
 The account is locked for a minute.

 The thing with this lab is to play with the combination of "right/wrong" or "equal/different" elements in the password change form.
 Until it is known that providing the correct current password and new passwords that don't match generate a particular error message, that is `New passwords do not match`.